Lower bounds for maximal matchings and maximal independent sets

 We will now introduce a parametrized family of problems $\Pi_\Delta(x,y)$, where $x+y \le \Delta$.
 The problem is defined so that $\Pi_\Delta(0,0)$ is equivalent to maximal matchings \eqref{eq:mm} and the problem becomes easier when we increase $x$ or $y$.
 We will use the alphabet $\Sigma = \{ \M, \P, \O, \X \}$, where $\M$, $\P$, and $\O$ have a role similar to maximal matchings and $\X$ acts as a \emph{wildcard}.
 We define $\Pi_\Delta(x,y) = \bigl(W_\Delta(x,y),\allowbreak B_\Delta(x,y)\bigr)$, where

 where $d = \Delta-x-y$.

 The following partial order represents the ``strength'' of the symbols from the perspective of black nodes:

 The interpretation is that from the perspective of $B_\Delta(x,y)$, symbol $\X$ is feasible wherever $\M$ or $\O$ is feasible, and $\O$ is feasible wherever $\P$ is feasible.
+Hence, we say that $\X$ is stronger than $\M$, $\O$, and $\P$, and that $\O$ is stronger than $\P$.
 Furthermore, all relations are strict in the sense that e.g.\ replacing an $\X$ with an $\M$ may lead to a word not in $B_\Delta(x,y)$.

 Here are three examples of problems in family $\Pi_\Delta(\cdot,\cdot)$, with some intuition (from the perspective of a white algorithm): \begin{itemize} \item $\Pi_\Delta(0,0)$: Maximal matching.
-Note that we cannot use symbol $\X$ at all, as they do not appear in $W_\Delta(0,0)$. \item $\Pi_\Delta(0,1)$: Unmatched white nodes will use $\O$ instead of $\P$ once---note that by \eqref{eq:4states} this is always feasible for the black node at the other end of the edge and sometimes helpful.
-Unmatched black nodes can accept $\P$ instead of $\O$ once. \item $\Pi_\Delta(1,0)$: All white nodes will use $\X$ instead of $\P$ or $\O$ once---again, this is always feasible and sometimes helpful.
+Note that we cannot use symbol $\X$ at all, as it does not appear in $W_\Delta(0,0)$. \item $\Pi_\Delta(0,1)$: Unmatched white nodes will use $\O$ instead of $\P$ once---note that by \eqref{eq:4states} this is always feasible for the black node at the other end of the edge.
+Unmatched black nodes can accept $\P$ instead of $\O$ once. \item $\Pi_\Delta(1,0)$: All white nodes will use $\X$ instead of $\P$ or $\O$ once---again, this is always feasible.
 All black nodes can accept anything from one port. \end{itemize} In essence, $\Pi_\Delta(0,y)$ resembles a problem in which we can violate maximality, while in $\Pi_\Delta(x,0)$ we can violate the packing constraints.